frontendbr/eventos/README.md

 ### Code Standarts

-This project uses [JSCS](http://jscs.info/) with [Airbnb presets](https://github.com/airbnb/javascript) and the [.editorconfig](https://github.com/frontendbr/eventos/blob/skeleton/.editorconfig) is defined to have indent_size of **4 spaces**.
+This project uses [Standard](https://github.com/feross/standard) and the [.editorconfig](https://github.com/frontendbr/eventos/blob/skeleton/.editorconfig) is defined to have indent_size of **2 spaces** for JS files and **4 spaces** to another files.

 This project also uses [Husky](https://github.com/typicode/husky) to prevent commit and push messy and wrong code.
 Please, don't be stupid, fix all errors before commit and push =D

-To help you, this project has a `npm run fix` command to fix all jscs errors.
+To help you, this project has a `npm run fix` command to fix all lint errors.

 ### Tasks

 - `npm start`: The same as `gulp`
-- `npm run start:dev`: Starts server to edit JS with Hot Reloading
+- `npm run start:dev`: Starts server to edit JS with Hot Reloading (localhost:8080)
 - `npm run build`: The same as `gulp build`
 - `npm run deploy`: The same as `gulp deploy`